terintealexandrin18/p1ebike/README.md

 - Services Page

-  - Checked the photos will increse in size when the mouse is placed above it.
+  - Checked the photos will increase  in size when the mouse is placed above it.
   - Checked the section displays the image and text horizontally on larger screens, and vertically in smaller screens.

 - Contact Page